WCBM: History

-Early Years
+Early years

-WCBM first signed on the air in 1924.
+WCBM was first licensed in March 1924 to Charles Schwarz on 1310 kHz.
+After a short series of test transmissions, it made its formal debut on the evening of March 28.
 The original studios were in the Hotel Chateau, located at the northwest corner of Charles Street and North Avenue.
-The call letters - Chateau Baltimore Maryland, are derived from the hotel's name.
-The Chateau was also home to the drugstore where Dr. George Bunting first produced and marketed the skin cream Noxzema.
+The call letters were randomly assigned from a sequential list of available call signs, although they also could be rendered as standing for "Chateau Baltimore Maryland", the hotel's name.

+Following the establishment of the Federal Radio Commission (FRC) in 1927, stations were initially issued a series of temporary authorizations starting on May 3, 1927.
+In addition, they were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
+On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WCBM, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+However, the station successfully convinced the commission that it should remain licensed.

+On November 11, 1928, the FRC implemented a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40, and WCBM was assigned to 1370 kHz.

 In the 1930s, WCBM had moved to the Hearst Tower Building in Baltimore.
-It broadcast on 1370 kilocycles but was only transmitted 500 watts by day, 250 watts at night, while competitor WBAL ran 50,000 watts.
-WCBM was the NBC Blue Network affiliate for Baltimore, carrying its dramas, comedies, news and sports, during the "Golden Age of Radio."
+It broadcast with 500 watts by day, 250 watts at night, while competitor WBAL ran 50,000 watts.
+WCBM was the NBC Blue Network affiliate for Baltimore, carrying its dramas, comedies, news and sports, during the "Golden Age of Radio".
 The Blue Network later became ABC.

 Move to 680 AM

-WCBM moved several times on the dial.
-With the 1941 enactment of the North American Regional Broadcasting Agreement (NARBA), it switched from 1350 to 1400.
-In 1949, it relocated to its current frequency: 680 kHz, which allowed WCBM to increase its power to 10,000 watts in the daytime and 5,000 watts at night.
+WCBM changed transmitting frequencies numerous times.
+With the 1941 implementation of the North American Regional Broadcasting Agreement (NARBA), it switched from 1370 to 1400 kHz.
+In 1949, it relocated to its current frequency, 680 kHz, which allowed the station to increase its power to 10,000 watts in the daytime and 5,000 watts at night.
 As network programming shifted from radio to television in the 1950s, WCBM gradually became a full service, middle of the road music and personality station.

-In 1960 WCBM added an FM station.
-WCBM-FM broadcast at 106.5 MHz, simulcasting the AM station.
+In 1960 WCBM added an FM station, WCBM-FM at 106.5 MHz, which simulcast the AM station.
 It was sold to the owner of Channel 2 WMAR-TV in 1968, becoming WMAR-FM and today is WWMX, owned by Audacy.

-Metromedia Ownership
+Metromedia ownership

 WCBM-AM-FM were sold in 1963 to Metromedia, a large New York City-based broadcasting company.
 Metromedia also owned WTTG—Washington, D.C.; WNEW, WNEW-FM and WNEW-TV—New York City; WHK and WHK-FM—Cleveland; and WIP and WIP-FM—Philadelphia.
 The studios were moved to Owings Mills, Maryland.